UPDATED: Aug 26, 2020

 However, it’s important to remember that safe driving also means your pet should be safe, as well.

-Before taking another trip with your dog lose in the car, consider these safety measures to make sure you and your furry friend have a happy, safe, and comfortable experience.
+Before taking another trip with your dog loose in the car, consider these safety measures to make sure you and your furry friend have a happy, safe, and comfortable experience.

 According to research collected by Pet Pro Supply Company, an estimated 84.4 percent of pet parents drive with their pet in the car, unrestricted.